 5. Kingfisher Pond (TPWD Neighborhood Fishin') (Manor)

-Coming from Austin, expect about 17 min without traffic — Manor has enough nearby to make a half-day of it.
+Coming from Austin, expect about 17 min without traffic, and Manor has plenty nearby to make a half-day of it.

 Location: 18706 Blake Manor Road, Manor, TX 78653